evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 console.log(callResult.txHash);
 ```

 If we remove the createTransaction: true the txHash will not be there.
 However, the transaction has not been mined.
 It is currently in the mempool.
-Let's see it using a low level API `getVm()`
+Let's see it using a low level API [`getTxPool()`](https://tevm.sh/reference/tevm/base-client/type-aliases/baseclient/#gettxpool)

 ```typescript
 // the _tevm means this api is not guaranteed to remain stable